Multiple Testing for Neuroimaging via Hidden Markov Random Field: Web Appendix E: ADNI FDG-PET Imaging Data Analysis

-Since the FDG scans were normalized to the average of pons and cerebellar vermis, areas of the brain known to be least affected in AD, it was not surprising that almost all the signals are found with decreased CMRgl.
-Both PLIS and CLfdr procedures discovered significant metabolic reduction clustered (with a regional proportion of signals $>$ 50\%) in brain regions preferentially affected by AD, including the posterior cingulate (Mosconi et al. 2008; Langbaum et al. 2009), parietal cortex (Minoshima et al. 1995; Matsuda 2001), temporal cortex (Alexander et al. 2002; Landau et al. 2011), medial temporal cortex (Karow et al. 2010), frontal cortex (Mosconi 2005), insular cortex (Perneczky et al. 2007), amygdala (Nestor et al. 2003; Gray et al. 2012) and hippocampus (Mosconi et al. 2005).
-In regions also typically affected in AD, such as anterior cingulate (Fouquet et al. 2009) and occipital cortex (Langbaum et al. 2009), the proportions of signals found by PLIS are 49.6\% and 39.0\%, respectively, compared with 35.4\% and 11.6\% found by CLfdr as well as only 1.24\% and 0.87\% by BH.
+We apply the PLIS procedure with HMRFs to the analysis of ADNIÕs FDG-PET imaging data, which is compared with BH, $q$-value and CLfdr procedures.
+Since the FDG-PET scans were normalized to the average of pons and cerebellar vermis, areas of the brain known to be least affected in AD, it was not surprising that almost all the signal voxels are found with decreased CMRgl.
+Both PLIS and CLfdr procedures discovered significant metabolic reduction, with a regional proportion of signals $>$ 50\%, in brain regions preferentially affected by AD, including the posterior cingulate (BAs 23, 31; Mosconi et al., 2008; Langbaum et al., 2009), parietal cortex (BAs 7, 37, 39, 40; Minoshima et al., 1995; Matsuda, 2001), temporal cortex (BAs 20 to 22; Alexander et al., 2002; Landau et al., 2011), medial temporal cortex (BAs 28, 34; Karow et al., 2010), frontal cortex (BAs 8 to 11, and 44 to 47; Mosconi, 2005), insular cortex (Perneczky et al., 2007), amygdala \citep{Nest03} and hippocampus \citep{Mosc05b}.
+In regions also typically affected in AD, such as anterior cingulate (BAs 24, 32; Fouquet et al., 2009) and occipital cortex (BAs 17 to 19; Langbaum et al., 2009), the proportions of signals found by PLIS are 49.6\% and 39.0\%, respectively, compared with 35.4\% and 11.6\% found by CLfdr, 12.2\% and 0.94\% by $q$-value, as well as only 1.24\% and 0.87\% by BH.

-With respect to the regions that are relatively spared from AD (Benson et al. 1983; Matsuda 2001; Ishii 2002) or rarely reported in the literature of the disease, caudate, thalamus and putamen are found with high proportions of signals by PLIS ($>$ 45\%) and CLfdr ($>$ 25\%) in each of these regions; signals in medulla, midbrain, cerebellar hemispheres, pre-motor cortex and primary somatosensory cortex are each claimed with a proportion greater than 20\% by PLIS, but very sparse found by both CLfdr and BH.
-Since MCI as a group consists of a mix of patients, many of them will progress to AD but some will not which may include subjects with corticobasal degeneration (Ishii 2002), frontotemporal dementia (Jeong et al. 2005), or Parkinsonism (Huang et al. 2007; Zeman et al. 2011; Ishii 2013), it is not surprising that some areas not typical of AD patients were found to be abnormal in the MCI group.
+With respect to the regions that are relatively spared from AD \citep{Bens83,Mats01,Ishi02} or rarely reported in the literature of the disease, caudate, thalamus and putamen are found with high proportions of signals by PLIS ($>$ 45\%) and CLfdr ($>$ 25\%) in each of these regions; signals in medulla, midbrain, cerebellar hemispheres, pre-motor cortex (BA 6) and primary somatosensory cortex (BAs 1, 2, 3, 5) are each claimed with a proportion greater than 20\% by PLIS, but very sparse found by the other three procedures.
+Since MCI as a group consists of a mix of patients, many of them will progress to AD but some will not which may include subjects with corticobasal degeneration \citep{Ishi02}, frontotemporal dementia \citep{Jeon05}, or Parkinsonism \citep*{Huan07,Zema11,Ishi13}, it is not surprising that some areas not typical of AD patients were found to be abnormal in the MCI group.